decentralized-identity/bbs-signature/spec.md

 1. Signatures can be created blinded or un-blinded.

-2. Signatures are encoded as a single group element and two field elements.
-(FIXME: Why is this important?
-Succinctness?
-Unclear)

-3. Verification requires 2 pairing operations.
-(FIXME: Only two?
-Why is this important?
-It's not as good as one or no pairing!)

-4. Traditional signature schemes require the entire signature and message to be disclosed during verification.
+2. Traditional signature schemes require the entire signature and message to be disclosed during verification.
 BBS allows a fast and small zero-knowledge signature proof of knowledge to be created from the signature and the public key.
 This allows the signature holder to selectively reveal any number of signed messages to another entity (none, all, or any number in between).

 A recent emerging use case applies signature schemes in [verifiable credentials](https://www.w3.org/TR/vc-data-model/).
 One problem with using simple signature schemes like ECDSA or ED25519 is that a holder must disclose the entire signed message and signature for verification.
 Circuit based logic can be applied to verify these in zero-knowledge like SNARKS or Bulletproofs with R1CS but tend to be complicated.
 BBS on the other hand adds, to verifiable credentials or any other application, the ability to do very efficient zero-knowledge proofs.
 A holder gains the ability to choose which claims to reveal to a relying party without the need for any additional complicated logic.
 (FIXME: Informative references missing)